 The first point mainly pertains to coal-fired thermal power stations in developing countries, and hinges on a global horizontal expansion of best practices through exchanges among engineers, a practice commonly known as "peer review."
-The second refers to the introduction of the highest energy efficiency technology at the time, or Best Available Technology (BAT), to thermal power stations that are planned for construction in the near future.
+The second refers to the introduction of the highest energy efficiency technology at the time, or BAT (Best Available Technology), to thermal power stations that are planned for construction in the near future.
 This may perhaps be called the "top-runner system" in the power generation sector.
-As for coal-fired power generation, for example, the application of Japan's highest coal-fired power generation efficiency to other major countries yields a large effect.
-If it is applied to three major countries, i.e., the U.S., China, and India, there would be the effect of reducing a total of 1.3 billion tons of CO2 emissions (Agency for Natural Resources and Energy [in the Japanese Government], Points of FY 2007 Annual Energy Report, 2008, p.36).

-The third point promotes integrated gasification combined cycle (IGCC) and $CO_2$ capture and storage (CCS) technologies, and promises an extremely large $CO_2$ emission reduction effect.
+The third point promotes integrated gasification combined cycle (IGCC) and CO_2 capture and storage (CCS) technologies, and promises an extremely large CO_2 emission reduction effect.
 Electric power companies in Japan are global leaders in regard to the first and second initiatives but are also directing considerable efforts to achieving the third.

-Similarly, the Research Institute of Innovative Technology for the Earth (RITE) in Japan has projected the amount of $CO_2$ emissions that could be reduced by each country at this point in time, if the iron and steel industry in all countries throughout the world achieves the same level of energy efficiency as Japan's iron and steel industry.
-According to the projection, $CO_2$ emissions would drop considerably, mainly in China, the United States, and Russia, and as much as 250 million tons of $CO_2$ emissions could be reduced by the top 10 countries that have approaches to the world as a new focus for the post-Kyoto period".
+Similarly, the Research Institute of Innovative Technology for the Earth (RITE) in Japan has projected the amount of CO_2 emissions that could be reduced by each country at this point in time, if the iron and steel industry in all countries throughout the world achieves the same level of energy efficiency as Japan's iron and steel industry.
+According to the projection, CO_2 emissions would drop considerably, mainly in China, the United States, and Russia, and as much as 250 million tons of CO_2 emissions could be reduced by the top 10 countries that have the largest steelworks in the world.